RupeshKumar4511/Full_Stack_Development/README.md

 ```
 # spread operator and Functional updates :
 spread operators : Used to maintain immutability while updateing array or objects .
-But some time it gives old values even after updation.
+But sometime it gives old values even after updation.
 It is caused because React is async in nature.
 <br>
 ```bash